gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 In order to safely sign transactions for this tutorial, we want to generate a fresh EVM wallet address.
-Since all EVM networks use the same address and transaction signature scheme we can use the address we create on both Sepolia and Creditcoin USC Testnet.
+Since all EVM networks use the same address and transaction signature scheme we can use the address we create on both Sepolia and Creditcoin USC Devnet.

 > [!CAUTION]
 > In this tutorial, we will be using your wallet's private key to allow some test scripts to act on